How Banks Make Money From You

 Some accounts offer an attractive "teaser rate" that only applies to the first $5,000 or $10,000.
 Anything above that threshold drops to a baseline rate, often buried in the fine print.
 This captures high-value deposits while minimizing the bank's interest expense.

-Strategic Reclaiming of Your Financial Value
+Reclaiming Your Value

 To stop being a passive profit source, you must treat your banking relationship as a series of individual service contracts.
 Start by moving your "emergency fund" to a High-Yield Savings Account (HYSA).
 Online-only banks like SoFi or Capital One 360 have lower overhead costs and pass those savings to you in the form of higher rates.